arnaudgallou/BIO-Rmodule/Rmodule.md

 ## Saving a plot
 You can save a plot by clicking on the `Export` button in the `Plots` window (bottom right window by default).

-Save your plot as a `.svg` if your text editor supports it and if you are not limited by the weight of the file.
-Otherwise, save it as a `.png`.
+Save your plots as `.svg` if your text editor supports it and if you are not limited by file sizes.
+Otherwise, save your plots as `.png`.

 <a name="exercice--" />